greg-raven/Uncommon-Sense/_drafts/all.md

 The fault lies not with our technologies but with our systems.
 Roger Levian

 Over the 20th century, the federal government has assumed a vast and unprecedented set of powers.
-Not only has the exercise of those powers upset the balance between federal and state governments; run roughshod over individuals, families, and firms; and reduced economic opportunity for all; but most of what the federal government does today — to put the point as plainly and candidly as possible — is illegitimate because done without explicit constitutional authority.
+Not only has the exercise of those powers upset the balance between federal and state governments; run roughshod over individuals, families, and firms; and reduced economic opportunity for all; but most of what the federal government does today --- to put the point as plainly and candidly as possible --- is illegitimate because done without explicit constitutional authority.
 The time has come to start returning power to the states and the people, to relimit federal power in our fundamental law, to restore constitutional government.
 Roger Pilon

-Today, of course, the redistributive powers of Congress are everywhere — except in the Constitution.
-The result is the feeding frenzy that is modern Washington, the Hobbesian war of all against all as each tries to get his share and more of the common pot the tax system fills. … It is unseemly and wrong.
+Today, of course, the redistributive powers of Congress are everywhere --- except in the Constitution.
+The result is the feeding frenzy that is modern Washington, the Hobbesian war of all against all as each tries to get his share and more of the common pot the tax system fills. ...
+It is unseemly and wrong.
 More than that, it is unconstitutional, whatever the slim and cowed majority on the New Deal Court may have said.
 Roger Pilon

-It’s a mistake to think that poor people get the benefit from the welfare system.
-It’s a total fraud.
-Most welfare go to the rich of this country: the military-industrial complex, the bankers, the foreign dictators, it’s totally out of control. […] This idea that the government has services or goods that they can pass on is a complete farce.
+It's a mistake to think that poor people get the benefit from the welfare system.
+It's a total fraud.
+Most welfare go to the rich of this country: the military-industrial complex, the bankers, the foreign dictators, it's totally out of control. [...]
+This idea that the government has services or goods that they can pass on is a complete farce.
 Governments have nothing.
-They can’t create anything, they never have.
+They can't create anything, they never have.
 All they can do is steal from one group and give it to another at the destruction of the principles of freedom, and we ought to challenge that concept.
 Ron Paul

 Why is patriotism thought to be blind loyalty to the government and the politicians who run it, rather than loyalty to the principles of liberty and support for the people?
-Real patriotism is a willingness to challenge the government when it’s wrong.
+Real patriotism is a willingness to challenge the government when it's wrong.
 Ron Paul

-The NRA believes America’s laws were made to be obeyed and that our Constitutional liberties are just as important today as 200 years ago.
+The NRA believes America's laws were made to be obeyed and that our Constitutional liberties are just as important today as 200 years ago.
 And by the way, the Constitution does not say Government shall decree the right to keep and bear arms.
-The Constitution says ‘The right of the people to keep and bear arms shall not be infringed.’
+The Constitution says 'The right of the people to keep and bear arms shall not be infringed.'
 Ronald Reagan

-We don’t have inflation because the people are living too well, we have inflation because government is living too well.
+We don't have inflation because the people are living too well, we have inflation because government is living too well.
 Ronald Reagan

 Keep voting Democrat.
 One day they will restrict your freedoms, restrict your history and restrict your safety.
-All in the name of professional victims that don’t understand the consequences of their ignorance.
+All in the name of professional victims that don't understand the consequences of their ignorance.
 Ronald Regan

-Freedom for supporters of the government only, for members of one party only — no matter how big its membership may be — is no freedom at all.
+Freedom for supporters of the government only, for members of one party only --- no matter how big its membership may be --- is no freedom at all.
 Freedom is always freedom for the man who thinks differently.
 Rosa Luxemburg

-Is it not ironical that in a planned society of controlled workers given compulsory assignments, where religious expression is suppressed, the press controlled, and all media of communication censored, where a puppet government is encouraged but denied any real authority, where great attention is given to efficiency and character reports, and attendance at cultural assemblies is mandatory, where it is avowed that all will be administered to each according to his needs and performance required from each according to his abilities, and where those who flee are tracked down, returned, and punished for trying to escape — in short in the milieu of the typical large American secondary school — we attempt to teach ‘the democratic system’?
+Is it not ironical that in a planned society of controlled workers given compulsory assignments, where religious expression is suppressed, the press controlled, and all media of communication censored, where a puppet government is encouraged but denied any real authority, where great attention is given to efficiency and character reports, and attendance at cultural assemblies is mandatory, where it is avowed that all will be administered to each according to his needs and performance required from each according to his abilities, and where those who flee are tracked down, returned, and punished for trying to escape --- in short in the milieu of the typical large American secondary school --- we attempt to teach 'the democratic system'?
 Royce Van Norman

 Nobody can be trusted with unlimited power.
 The more power a regime has, the more likely people will be killed.
 This is a major reason for promoting freedom.
 Rudolph Rummel

-What we don’t see is that freedom is not a concept in which people can do anything they want, be anything they can be.
+What we don't see is that freedom is not a concept in which people can do anything they want, be anything they can be.
 Freedom is about authority.
 Freedom is about the willingness of every single human being to cede to lawful authority a great deal of discretion about what you do.
 Rudolph W. Giuliani

 Few men desire liberty; most men wish only for a just master.
 Sallust